MicrosoftDocs/customer-insights/ci-docs/export-power-apps.md

 ## Available entities

-After adding Customer Insights as a data connection, you can choose the following entities in Power Apps:
+After adding Customer Insights as a data connection, choose the following entities in Power Apps:

 - **Customer**: to use data from the [unified customer profile](customer-profiles.md).
 - **UnifiedActivity**: to display the [activity timeline](activities.md) in the app.